 We aim to hear each child read twice a week.
 This is usually during Guided Reading, when they will change their book to take home.
 The new book is written in their planner and a member of staff will write which aspect of reading we are working on.
 Please listen to, or read to, your child daily.

-Otters have PE on Tuesday afternoons and Friday afternoons.
+Otters have PE on Tuesday mornings and Wednesday afternoons.
 Please ensure PE kits are in school with weather appropriate clothing, thank you.

 Phonics is taught daily as a whole class and activities are provided to support new learning as well as deepen children's understanding.
 Spellings are set on a Monday and we have a Spelling Quiz for those spellings the following week.
 The spellings set follow the sound or rule that the children are learning that week.